 Q: Is infrared thermography mandatory for 40-year recertification?
 A: Yes.
 In Miami-Dade and Broward counties, any building with an electrical service of 400 amperes or greater must submit a thermographic inspection report signed by a qualified professional.

-Q: What is the difference between a Level I and Level II thermographer?
-A: A Level I thermographer is trained in data gathering, while a Level II thermographer (like those at All Home Meters) is trained in advanced data analysis, calibration, and creating written inspection procedures.
-Recertification often requires Level II or PE oversight.
+Q: What is the difference between a Level I, Level II & Level III thermographer?
+A: A Level I thermographer is trained in data gathering, while a Level II thermographer is trained in advanced data analysis, calibration, and the Level III creates the written inspection procedures and manage the program.
+Recertification requires Level II, Level III and P.E. oversight.

 Q: How often should I perform an infrared electrical inspection?
 A: NFPA 70B standards now mandate inspections at least every 12 months for most commercial equipment.
 Critical or older equipment in harsh coastal environments should be inspected every 6 months.